Here's Your 90-Day Grateful Patient Donor Engagement Strategy

 CHANNEL: Email

 At this stage, you've built trust and connection.
-You’ve welcomed the patient, shared impact stories, and gently introduced philanthropy.
-Now it’s time for a clear, confident invitation to give.
-This final email should reaffirm the patient’s experience and invite them to join your mission as a donor.
+You’ve welcomed the grateful patient, shared impact stories, and gently introduced philanthropy.
+Now it’s time for a clear, confident invitation to join your mission as a donor.
+This final message completes your grateful patient welcome journey and guides the supporter into your broader annual giving strategy.

 What to include: